taxjar/taxjar-api-docs/source/reference.md

 #### Response

-Returns a JSON object with an array of summarized rates for each region/state.
+Returns a `summary_rates` JSON object with an array of summarized rates for each region/state.

 #### Attributes